Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     1. Insert StudentSchoolAssociation document into Document
     2. Compute EdOrgId array for Student from SchoolId and EducationOrganizationHierarchy
     3. Insert derived row into StudentSchoolAssociationAuthorization, including EdOrgId array in StudentSchoolAuthorizationEdOrgIds column
-    4. Update EdOrgId array on each StudentId-Securable Document for this Student, using indexed StudentId on StudentIdSecurableDocument
+    4. Update EdOrgId array on each Student-securable Document for this Student, using indexed StudentUniqueId on StudentSecurableDocument

   * Update (including cascade)
-    1. Detect changes to either StudentId or SchoolId - StudentSchoolAssociation allows identity updates
+    1. Detect changes to either StudentUniqueId or SchoolId - StudentSchoolAssociation allows identity updates
        1. If none, skip.
-       2. If change to StudentId or SchoolId, treat as Delete and Create
+       2. If change to StudentUniqueId or SchoolId, treat as Delete and Create
     2. Update StudentSchoolAssociation document in Document

   * Delete
-    1. Null out EdOrgId array in each StudentId-Securable Document, using indexed StudentId on StudentIdSecurableDocument
+    1. Null out EdOrgId array in each Student-securable Document, using indexed StudentUniqueId on StudentSecurableDocument
     2. Delete StudentSchoolAssociation document
     3. Delete cascade will remove StudentSchoolAssociationAuthorization row

-* StudentId-securable Document (Document table)
+* Student-securable Document (Document table)
   * Create
-    1. Lookup EdOrgId array on StudentSchoolAssociationAuthorization by indexed StudentId
+    1. Lookup EdOrgId array on StudentSchoolAssociationAuthorization by indexed StudentUniqueId
-    2. Insert StudentId-securable document into Document, including EdOrgId array
+    2. Insert Student-securable document into Document, including EdOrgId array
-    3. Create StudentIdSecurableDocument entry for this Document
+    3. Create StudentSecurableDocument entry for this Document

   * Update (including cascade)
-      1. Detect changes to StudentId
+      1. Detect changes to StudentUniqueId
          1. If none, skip.
          2. If change, treat as Delete and Create
-      2. Update StudentId-securable document in Document
+      2. Update Student-securable document in Document

   * Delete
     1. Nothing synchronization-related